White Collar Workers

 - Training for or playing in competitive club sport or activity organised by any sporting organisation, authority or club.

-- A period of disablement resulting from any sickness, disease or medical condition for which the worker has required treatment or advice from a doctor, chiropractor, physiotherapist, psychologist or psychiatrist in the six (6) months before the commencement date of their cover; or the resumption of their cover following a period of at least six (6) consecutive months for which we did not receive insurance premium contributions in respect of that worker;
+- A period of disablement resulting from any sickness, disease or medical condition for which the worker has required medication, or any treatment or advice from a doctor, chiropractor, physiotherapist, psychologist or psychiatrist in the six (6) months before the commencement date of their cover; or the resumption of their cover following a period of at least six (6) consecutive months for which we did not receive insurance premium contributions in respect of that worker;

 - The insured person’s use of alcohol or drugs unless the drugs have been prescribed by a registered medical practitioner and used as per registered medical practitioner’s instructions.

 - Any time during which a worker is serving a prison sentence and, if already on a claim, any period of claim during which a worker is serving a prison sentence.